erezlev13/erezlev13/README.md

 - 🔭 I’m currently working on self projects in Moblie applications field, and building websites with Python.

-- 🌱 I’m currently learning Computer Science, at MTA, Israel.
+- 🌱 I’m currently studying Computer Science, at MTA, Israel.
 Currently on .NET/C# course.

 - 💬 Ask me about C++, Android Development.
 You can also ask about NBA, snowboard.